Updated: March 12, 2025

 A thriving real estate market

 Buying a property in a safe, stable country is one thing.
 But to buy property in a thriving market that is going from strength to strength is another.
-According to the PwC and the Urban Land Institute the Emerging Trends in Real Estate survey, Portugal currently ranks eighth in the list of cities attracting the most capital investments.
-Plus, the average rental yield in the Lisbon Metropolitan area currently stands at a favorable 6.7 percent.
+According to the PwC and the Urban Land Institute, the 2025 Emerging Trends in Real Estate survey reveals that Portugal’s capital, Lisbon, currently ranks 11th in the list of cities expected to attract the most capital investments.

 Why invest in Portugal’s property market?